Notion Honest Review 2026: Is It Still Worth Using After All the Hype?

 | Notion AI | +$10/user/month | +$8/user/month | Anyone wanting AI features |

 The free plan is legitimately useful — unlimited pages and blocks for individuals, basic collaboration for up to 10 guests.
-It's not the crippled freemium model some tools use where you hit a wall on day three.
+It's not crippled like some freemium tools where you hit a wall after day three.

 The Plus plan is where most individual power users will land.
-Jump to Business and you get advanced analytics, SAML SSO, and a private teamspace audit log — things that matter for companies, not solo users.
+The jump to Business adds advanced analytics, SAML SSO, and a private teamspace audit log — things that matter for companies, not solo users.

-One thing that genuinely bugs me: Notion AI is still a separate add-on rather than bundled into any base plan.
+One thing that genuinely annoys me: Notion AI is still a separate add-on rather than bundled into any base plan.
 At $8–10/user/month on top of your existing subscription, it adds up fast for teams of even 10–15 people.
-That's worth factoring into your real cost before you sign up.
+That's worth factoring into your real cost calculation before you commit.

 Pros of Notion